Trusted WordPress tutorials, when you need them most.

 Web.com website builder

-If you don’t want the hassle of getting a domain, hosting, and installing various software like WordPress, then you can use the Web.com website builder.
+If you’d rather skip the steps of getting a domain name, setting up hosting, and installing software like WordPress, then you might want to check out the Web.com website builder.

 It is a great platform to build simple business websites and online stores.
 They even have a guided wizard that helps with the process.

-Web.com pricing plans include a free domain name, free SSL certificate, dozens of templates, and an AI writing tool to help you generate website copy quickly.
+Web.com’s pricing plans include a free domain name, free SSL certificate (which is important for security), dozens of templates, and an AI writing tool to help you generate website copy quickly.

 Simply pick from their thousands of beautiful pre-made website templates and customize the design to match your brand needs with point and click.